Elephant Calls Database - Contexts

 Elephants vocalize in a wide range of situations.
 They call to advertise physiological or hormonal state, to warn others and to threaten, to demonstrate strong emotions, to announce needs or desires, to propose, negotiate or discuss a plan of action, to coordinate group movement, to secure group defence, to care for calves, to solicit care or support, to reinforce bonds between family and friends, to reconcile differences, and to assert dominance.
 Elephants communicate with one another using a variety of call types and, within those, call sub-types or what we call "context-types."

-This database together with the call type database represent a sample of our elephant call collection and are the result of many, many years of fieldwork, analysis and writing.
-It expands upon a body of work that will appear as Poole, J.H.
-In press.
+This database together with the call type database represent a sample of our elephant call collection and are the result of many years of fieldwork, analysis and writing.
+It expands upon a body of work that appears as Poole, J.H.
+2011.
 The behavioral contexts of African elephant acoustic communication.
 In: The Amboseli Elephants: A Long-Term Perspective on a Long-Lived Mammal.
 Moss, C.J. & Croze, H.J.
 (Eds.)
 University of Chicago Press.
 The book chapter is more technical and addresses statistical differences between the different call types and proposed context-types.
 For those of you interested in obtaining more detailed information about these results, or for obtaining access to calls for further analysis, please get in touch.
 We welcome collaboration.

 The sounds on the database are the copyright of ElephantVoices.
 If you wish to use them commercially or otherwise, please contact us.